bookofproofs/bookofproofs.github.io/_sources/history/20th-century/rajagopal.md

 * If he ever became angry, it was always in defence of his colleagues and students.
 * The Rajagopals were highly hospitable.
 * The author and some of his colleagues cannot forget the long hours spent at their home.
-* There was always a stream of visitors to their house in Tambaram where each one of the visitors was personally welcomed and treated by Rajagopal and his gracious wife Rukmini.

 Born 8 September 1903, Triplicane, Madras, (now Chennai) India.
 Died 25 April 1978, Madras, (now Chennai) India.